publicissapient-france/hello-grpc/article/article.md

 # gRPC in action: Pokédex

-In order to demonstrate how gRPC can be used in a real project.
-I decided to build a simple Pokédex, which allows me to enter a Pokémon's English name and retrieve its Pokédex number, name in French, type in French and image.
+In order to demonstrate how gRPC can be used in a real project, I decided to build a simple Pokédex, which allows me to enter a Pokémon's English name and retrieve its Pokédex number, name in French, type in French and image.

 Why French though?
 Because ever since I live in France I realize that the Pokémon naming system is quite different here, for example Jigglypuff is called Rondoudou in French, which is total cuteness overflow.